Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

-In order to obtain a deeper insight into whether to use Algorithm~\ref{alg:spec_clust} with or without symmetrization, and which upper bounds in Proposition~\ref{prop:perfect_clust} is better to utilize, consider a simple case when \bes r= O(1), \quad n = m^{\ga}, \quad \sig/\te \asymp m^{\nu}. \ees If $n \ll m$, which is equivalent to $\ga < 1$, then, in the absence of symmetrization, condition \fr{eq:gauss_cond_set1} for perfect clustering requires $\nu < \ga/4$.
-If one applies symmetrization but does not use Assumption~A4, then \fr{eq:gauss_cond_set2} yields $\nu < \min(3/8, \ga/4 +1/4)$.
-Taking into account Assumption~A4 and applying condition \fr{eq:gauss_cond_set3}, one obtains the sufficient condition $\nu < \ga/4 +1/4$ when $0<\ga < 1$.
-Considerations above lead to the conclusion that, if $n \ll m$ and $\sig/\te \to \infty$, then symmetrization is always beneficial due to $\ga/4 < \ga/4 +1/4$.
-However, without Assumption~A4, one cannot confirm the full advantage since, for $1/2 < \ga < 1$, one encounters a restriction $\nu < 3/8 < \ga/4 +1/4$.
+In order to obtain a deeper insight into whether to use Algorithm~\ref{alg:spec_clust} with or without symmetrization, and which upper bounds in Proposition~\ref{prop:perfect_clust} is better to utilize, consider a simple case when \bes r= O(1), \quad n = m^{\ga}, \quad \sig/\te \asymp m^{\nu}. \ees Then, in the absence of symmetrization, condition (S1) in \fr{eq:nes_suf_no_sym} is equivalent to $\nu < \min(1/4, \ga/4)$.
+If one applies symmetrization, then it follows from \fr{eq:suf_sym} that perfect clustering is guaranteed by $\nu < \min(3/8, (1 + \ga)/4)$, which is weaker than the condition in the non-symmetric case.
+Finally, if Assumption A4* is taken into account, then sufficient condition for perfect clustering becomes $\nu < \min(1/2, (1 + \ga)/4)$, which is the weakest condition than all previous ones.

-Now consider the case when $n \geq m$, which is equivalent to $\ga \geq 1$.
-Then, \fr{eq:gauss_cond_set1_2} implies that one needs $\nu \leq 1/4$ for consistent clustering, while \fr{eq:gauss_cond_set3_2} establishes that $\nu < 3/8$ is sufficient for perfect clustering.
-If one utilizes Assumption A4, then perfect clustering is ensured by \fr{eq:gauss_cond_set2_2}, which holds if $\nu < 1/2$.

 In conclusion, this example demonstrates, how comparisons of methods for estimating $\hU$ and of various error bounds constructed in this paper, allow one to choose the most advantageous ones.
-Specifically, in the case of Gaussian errors, symmetrization with hollowing is beneficial for any combination of $n$ and $m$ but the full advantage can be exploited only if one employs Assumption A4.
+Specifically, in the case of Gaussian errors, symmetrization with hollowing is beneficial for any combination of $n$ and $m$ but the full advantage can be exploited only if one employs Assumption A4*.